ahmedsatti101/events-platform-project/README.md

 2. Login into firebase with `firebase login`

-3. For option `Usage and error reporting information` select No, and click `Enter`
+3. For option `Usage and error reporting information` select the option you prefer, and click `Enter`

 4. Initialize firebase function with command